sgryjp/dependency-license-collector/README.md

 # license-lister

-List &amp; download license files of dependency packagies
+Command to download license files of dependency packages